-The modernisation offers the opportunity to simplify the process of making and registering an LPA, but Solicitors For the Elderly (SFE) and our SFE accredited solicitors, Duncan Kennedy and Megan Jones, are concerned about a fully digitalised platform which could leave older and vulnerable people at risk of being abused.
+The modernisation offers the opportunity to simplify the process of making and registering an LPA, but Association of Lifetime Lawyers and our accredited solicitors, Duncan Kennedy and Megan Jones, are concerned about a fully digitalised platform which could leave older and vulnerable people at risk of being abused.

 This week, the government launched a 12-week consultation into the modernisation of LPA’s.
 An LPA is a legal document that allows someone to make decisions about your finances, health, and care for you should you lose mental capacity.
 The consultation aims to examine the process of creating and registering an LPA, with a view to modernise this with a new digital system.